Set Up Storyly Bar

 Story Group View

-StoryGroupView class is used to represent the view that will be shown as a single story group.
-In order to use your own custom view, your view should be subclass of StoryGroupView class and implement its functions;
+StoryGroupView class is used to represent the view that will be shown as a single Story Group.
+In order to use your own custom view, your view should be a subclass of StoryGroupView class and implement its functions;

 class SampleView: StoryGroupView {